 In the battle of the minnows Marussia got the upper hand with Jules Bianchi shining on his debut for the team, on his way to 15th.

-There is hardly a moment to spare as teams fly off to Malaysia for round two next weekend.
+Now there is hardly a moment to spare as teams fly off to Malaysia for round two next weekend.

 The final word goes to the winning team boss Eric Boullier: “We’re most delighted – it was the best start we could have had to the season.
 Not only is it a win, but the strategy we chose also worked.
 Reduced tyre wear was one of the strengths of the car that we inherited from last season and it was useful because during Kimi’s second stint the other cars were starting to challenge a bit more.”